mheap/nexmo-developer/_use_cases/en/mobile-app-invites.md

 ## In this tutorial

-You see how easy it is to build a mobile app invites system using the Nexmo APIs and libraries:
+You see how easy it is to build a mobile app invites system using the Vonage APIs and libraries:

 1. [Create a Web app](#create-a-web-app) - create a Web app with download buttons.
 2. [Detect desktop users](#detect-desktop-users) - show the correct download button for desktop or mobile users.